Decided you’ve had enough of manually downloading bank statements and updating spreadsheets?

 People often ask, “What is the difference between Trovata and my bank portal?”
 The answer is that our platform consolidates all of the info from your banks and accounts into one place.
 With our exceptional user experience and UI, you can evaluate cash flow activity more easily.

-Trovata’s free and paid plans offer features that bank portals do not, such as automatic transaction categorization, report management, and forecast analysis, leading to tremendous time savings and enhanced decision-making.
+Trovata’s plans offer features that bank portals do not, such as automatic transaction categorization, report management, and forecast analysis, leading to tremendous time savings and enhanced decision-making.

 Trovata Connects to Your Bank via Open Banking APIs